Skip to main content Skip to local navigation

 View LinkedIn profile

-Taha Shaikh is the founder of AbsoluteAction and the executive director of Robo International, a trailblazer in sports and entertainment consulting.
-His firm specializes in enhancing fan engagement and designing temporary venues for major clients including the International Cricket Council (ICC), the Maple Leafs Sports and Entertainment (MLSE), and CONCACAF.
+Taha Shaikh is the founder of AbsoluteAction, a trailblazer in sports and entertainment consulting.
+His firm specializes in enhancing fan engagement and designing temporary venues for major clients including the International Cricket Council (ICC), the Maple Leafs Sports and Entertainmgent (MLSE), and CONCACAF.
 Taha’s work has notably advanced the use of data and artificial intelligence (AI) within Canada.
 His innovative approach has transformed how organizations engage customers and data to leverage technology for operational excellence.
-Alongside his professional endeavours, Taha actively promotes inclusivity through the PWC Muslim Inclusive Network across North America.
-This initiative fosters a vibrant platform for the Muslim community to explore career growth, mentorship, and the integration of faith within professional settings.
-Through this network, Taha champions a culture of belonging and support, enhancing diversity and inclusion within the workplace.
+Alongside his professional endeavours, Taha has actively promoted inclusivity through the PWC Muslim Inclusive Network across North America, fostering a vibrant platform for the Muslim community to explore career growth, mentorship and the integration of faith within professional settings.
+Through this network, Taha has championed a culture of belonging and support, enhancing diversity and inclusion within the workplace.

 Megan Tran